0xPolygonID/docs/docs/verifier/query-builder.md

 - **Equal:** Checks if the value is equal to the specified value.
 - **Not Equal:** Verifies if the value is not equal to the specified value.
-- **Less Than:** Assesses if the value is less than the given value.
+- **Less Than:** Assesses that the value is less than the given value.
 - **Greater Than:** Evaluates if the value is greater than the specified value.
 - **Matches one of the values:** Determines if the value is within a given set of values.
 - **Matches none of the values:** Checks if the value is not within a specified set.

-Choose the appropriate operator based on the condition you need to validate.
+Choose the appropriate operator based on the condition you want to validate.

 ### Attribute value